 Location:

-Lomba de São Pedro is located in the calm northeast of São Miguel, where the main source of income is agriculture.
-There, on the coastal cliffs between Ribeira Grande and Nordeste, are most of the island's marked hiking trails, but fortunately they have been largely spared from major tourist crowds.
-One of the most spectacular trails
+Lomba de São Pedro is located in the quiet north-east of São Miguel, where the main source of income is agriculture.
+Here, along the cliffs between Ribeira Grande and Nordeste, most of the island's marked hiking trails can be found and thus are very close to the Casa Sillanova.

-- Moinho do Félix - passes right by the house and another one with breathtaking views - Fenais da Vera Cruz - can also be walked directly from the accommodation.
+Moinho do Félix - even passes right by the house and a second one with breathtaking views - Fenais da Vera Cruz - can also be followed directly from the accommodation.

 Rental car: